kenyoni-software/godot-addons/README.md

 The data is stored inside a json file.
 This file is automatically added to the export, you do not need to add it yourself.
 If you provide license files instead of a text, they are also exported.

-If you add paths to license data, it will be automatically adjusted if you rename a file or folder inside the editor.
+If paths are added to license data, it will be automatically adjusted if you rename a file or folder inside the editor.

 You can change the project license file either with a button at the upper right, in the license menu.
 Or inside the project settings under the menu `Plugins` -> `Licenses`.